reynolds-adam/reynolds-adam.github.io/_pages/hometest.md

 about:
   - image_path: /assets/images/boat.jpg
     alt: "about"
-    excerpt: "## Hi, I’m Adam.
+    excerpt: "Hi, I’m Adam.
 I'm a data scientist, musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.
 To put it simply, I like creating things, solving problems, and having memorable experiences."
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"